 How a fountain pen nib looks, feels and writes is very subjective.
-While it may vary from user to user, the one thing that is certain is that it is a key factor in influencing a fountain pen purchase.
+When it comes to modern fountain pens, while it may vary from user to user, the one thing that is certain is that it is a key factor in influencing a fountain pen purchase.

 The nib is the most iconic part of a fountain pen and determines how your pen will release its ink and write on paper.
 It takes the ink from the barrel and channels it through a small tube, down the feed and into the slit at the front of the nib depositing it on the paper as you apply pressure.
 How a nib looks, feels and writes is totally subjective.
 While it may vary from user to user, the one thing that is certain is that it is a key factor in influencing a fountain pen purchase.